ulfschneider/breakdown/README.md

 - CTRL+K CTRL+2 (Win) / CMD+K CMD+2 (Mac): to display the epic and story level
 - CTRL+K CTRL+3 (Win) / CMD+K CMD+3 (Mac): to display the epic, story and sub-task level

-Saving the editor contents with CTRL+S (Win) / CMD+S (Mac) will beautify your editor contents with correct spacing and indentation of lines.
+Saving the editor contents with CTRL+S (Win) / CMD+S (Mac) will unfold all lines and beautify your editor contents with correct spacing and indentation of lines.

 ### Push to JIRA